 Beth: Well guys, we’ve made it to the end of the summer in one piece, except for a few campers who are lepers. — Wet Hot American Summer

-For many of us summer camp was a huge part of our childhood, especially for those of us that went to sleepaway camp.
-We learned new skills (like sailing), made lifelong friends, and formed memories that will never leave us.
-But in my opinion, we also learned some very useful lessons that can apply to our careers and overall life.
+For those of us who went to sleepaway camp, summer camp was a huge part of our childhood.
+On our trip, we not only learned new skills like sailing but also made lifelong friends.
+We formed memories together that will never leave us.
+I believe we also learned some great life lessons from this experience that can be useful in our careers and overall lives.

-As a young kid, camp really gives you your first sense of independence, especially sleepaway camp.
-I was never one of those kids who was dying to get away from my parents, but before I was a high school senior, I decided I needed to practice so college wouldn’t be such a huge transition.
-I definitely missed my parents and the comforts of home, but I also realized that living without your parents is pretty awesome.
-No one tells you you have to eat something, make your bed (well at least at my camp, which was more of an academic camp), who to socialize with, or that you shouldn’t wear your bathing suit for seven hours (but you really shouldn’t do that anyway).
-This is when you first have to start really thinking for yourself and it’s a great moment.
+As a young kid, camp gives you your first sense of independence.
+I was never one of those kids who couldn’t wait to get away from my parents, but before I was a high school senior, I decided that going to sleepaway camp would help me transition to college more smoothly.
+At first, I missed my parents and the comforts of home but then I realized how great it is to be independent.
+No one tells you that you have to eat, make your bed, socialize, or not wear your bathing suit for seven hours at camp.
+This is when you have to start thinking for yourself and it’s an amazing moment.

-University of Michigan researchers found that subjects who strolled through a nature setting saw a 20 percent improvement in attention and focus tests.
-However, participants who took a brief walk in a busy city did not see any cognitive benefits.
-Taking in the sights and sounds of nature appears to be especially beneficial for our minds, researchers say.
-Nature images “engage our so-called involuntary attention, which comes in to play when our minds are inadvertently drawn to something interesting that doesn’t require intense focus, like a pleasing picture or landscape feature.
+Compared to those who took a walk in nature, the attention spans of city walkers showed no improvement, according to University of Michigan researchers.
+According to researchers, participants who stroll through natural surroundings see up to 20 percent better results in focus tests.
+Our minds appear to benefit significantly from taking in the sights and sounds of nature.
+Nature images “engage our so-called involuntary attention, which comes into play when our minds are inadvertently drawn to something interesting that doesn’t require intense focus, like a pleasing picture or landscape feature.
 We can still talk and think while noticing the element,” according to the Wall Street Journal.

-Have a favorite lesson you’ve carried since sleepaway camp that you use in your career?
-Share with us in the comments!
+What valuable lessons have you learned from sleepaway camp that you still use in your career today?
+Share with us in the comments section below!